tsproisl/SoMeWeTa/README.rst

 dialogues.

-In addition, we also provide models trained on German, English and French newspaper texts.
-For all three languages, SoMeWeTa achieves highly competitive results close to the current state of the art.
+In addition, we also provide models trained on German, English and French newspaper texts, as well as models for Bhojpuri and spoken Italian.
+For all languages, SoMeWeTa achieves highly competitive results close to the current state of the art.

 More detailed documentation is available `here
 <https://github.com/tsproisl/SoMeWeTa>`_.